luyadev/luya/docs/guide/app-security.md

 ## Webserver & Files

 Make sure that your webserver points to the `public_html` directory, otherwise sensitive data contained in files might be exposed to the public.
 Preventing exposure is especially important with yml or env files.
-Therefore make sure not to commit the `.env` file from Docker, as it contains your access token!
+Therefore make sure not to commit the `.env` file from Docker, as it may contain your access token!

 ## DNS Wildcard